 Based on these discussions, and armed with the knowledge that each score has been vetted, the people team can adjust scores accordingly.

 The final step of review calibration is using the information gathered both pre- and post-review to change scores accordingly.
 With an employee performance management system like Lattice, that can be as simple as downloading, tweaking, and uploading these calibrated scores into the system.

 Review calibration is an essential step when holding performance review cycles with scoring.
-It makes managers’ jobs easier, makes employees’ performance evaluations more honest, and accomplishes the people team’s task to make sure that all performance review scores are given based on the same standard of performance.
+It makes managers’ jobs easier, makes employees’ performance evaluations more fair and honest, and accomplishes the people team’s task to make sure that all performance review scores are given based on the same standard of performance.